Onemind-Services-LLC/cloudmydc-docs/docs/Kubernetes Hosting/Kubernetes Cluster/Cluster Versions.md

 :::tip Tip

-More specifics and in-depth description with use case examples are provided in the appropriate **[Kubernetes Cluster](https://cloudmydc.com/)** article on our blog.
+More specifics and in-depth description with use case examples are provided in the appropriate **[environment](/docs/Kubernetes%20Hosting/Kubernetes%20Cluster/Kubernetes%20Overview)** article on our blog.

 :::